The New Normal

 • Focus on tactical goals, not strategic goals.
 As things unfold you will not have the benefit of knowing what is going to happen long term.
 You can make very specific and time sensitive decisions based on what is happening right now.

 • God’s faithfulness.
 Psalm 89:8 Who is like you, Lord God Almighty?
 You, Lord, are mighty, and your faithfulness surrounds you.

 • The promise that God is with us.
 Psalm 119:148 My eyes stay open through the watches of the night, that I may meditate on your promises.

 • God’s true Word.
-With so much information flowing around, who do you believe?
+As information flies around, who do you believe?
 The only one we can truly believe is God and His Word.
 Hebrews 4:12 For the word of God is living and active and full of power [making it operative, energizing, and effective].
 It is sharper than any two-edged [a]sword, penetrating as far as the division of the [b]soul and spirit [the completeness of a person], and of both joints and marrow [the deepest parts of our nature], exposing and judging the very thoughts and intentions of the heart.

 • The promise that He works things for our good.
 Romans 8:28 And we know [with great confidence] that God [who is deeply concerned about us] causes all things to work together [as a plan] for good for those who love God, to those who are called according to His plan and purpose.

-Just as Joshua led the children of Israel into a land they had never been before after travelling through the world-changing Exodus Portal, we have gone through a world-changing COVID-19 Portal into a land we have never been before.
+Joshua led the children of Israel into a new land.
+They had just traveled through the world-changing Exodus Portal.
+We have traveled the world-changing COVID-19 Portal.
 And, just as the Lord told Joshua again and again, their success depended on one thing – the promise that He was with them.
-Not by their own strength, but on His abiding presence.
-He was with them before the Exodus Portal and after they travelled through that portal.
+They relied on His abiding presence, not their own strength.
+He was with them throughout the Exodus Portal.
 God’s faithfulness was their promise and it is our promise from Him today and always (Numbers 13 and 14).